 - National Savings Challenge for NYSC members

 There’s a vast amount of advice on how to save money during your NYSC days.
 Sadly, a good number ignore a simple fact — what works for Jack wouldn’t work for John.
 Some will live in cities that won’t require them to touch their allowances.
-On the other hand, others will live in cities where commuting will consume their entire allowances, really sad.
+Others will live in cities where commuting alone will consume their entire allowances; really sad.

-Taking these discrepancies into consideration, I have developed this guide in a dynamic manner.
+However, this guide takes these discrepancies into consideration.
 It will let you build a strong money plan fit for your own realities.
 That said, to craft a strong money path you have to understand what’s eating/going to eat your money.
 Data subscriptions?
 No problem.
 What’s important is that you get a clear picture.

 We asked a few corps members what was eating their money.
 Watch this video for some funny answers.